aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.imagevectorization/splinepathbuilder/_index.md

 ---
 title: SplinePathBuilder Class
 second_title: Aspose.SVG for .NET API Reference
 description: Aspose.Svg.ImageVectorization.SplinePathBuilder class.
-The SplinePathBuilder class is responsible for building path segments SVGPathSeg from list of the trace points.
-This path builder is based on applying a Catmull-Roma spline to a set of smoothed and reduced path points
+The SplinePathBuilder class is designed to construct a smooth path by transforming Centripetal CatmullRom splines into Bezier curves.
+It offers a method to generate a path that smoothly interpolates through a set of points providing a balance between fidelity to the points and smoothness of the curve
 type: docs
 weight: 6210
 url: /net/aspose.svg.imagevectorization/splinepathbuilder/
 ---
 ## SplinePathBuilder class

-The `SplinePathBuilder` class is responsible for building path segments [`SVGPathSeg`](../../aspose.svg.paths/svgpathseg/) from list of the trace points.
-This path builder is based on applying a Catmull-Roma spline to a set of smoothed and reduced path points..
+The `SplinePathBuilder` class is designed to construct a smooth path by transforming Centripetal Catmull–Rom splines into Bezier curves.
+It offers a method to generate a path that smoothly interpolates through a set of points, providing a balance between fidelity to the points and smoothness of the curve.

 ```csharp
 public class SplinePathBuilder : IPathBuilder